ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 <img src="./media/Step3-image-09.png" />

-4. **Enter** "WDP dashDB for Analytics” (without quotes) for the Service name.
+4. **Enter** "CDA dashDB” (without quotes) for the Service name.
 5. **Select** the the "Create" button.
 The service will be created and the launch page is displayed.

 <img src="./media/Step3-image-10.png" />

-6. **Click On** the "WDP dashDB for Analytics" service you just created from the list of services.
+6. **Click On** the "CDA dashDB" service you just created from the list of services.

 <img src="./media/Step3-image-10-1.png" />

-7. **Select** the "Service credentials” section of the "WDP dashDB for Analytics" service launch page.
+7. **Select** the "Service credentials” section of the "CDA dashDB for Analytics" service launch page.
 8. **Select** the the "New credential +" button.

 <img src="./media/Step3-image-11.png" />